sinusoid-studios/rhythm-land/data/actors/README.md

 `<count>` is the number of tiles to copy.

-**WARNING**: There are only 8 reserved tiles for each actor.
-If an actor that uses tile streaming has a meta-sprite that needs more, the `NUM_ACTOR_RESERVED_TILES` constant in [constants/actors.inc](/constants/actors.inc) needs to be changed and the reserved tile pointer calculation in `ActorsSetTiles` in [code/actors.asm](/code/actors.asm) updated to reflect the new value.
+**WARNING**: There are only 16 reserved tiles for each actor.
+If an actor that has a meta-sprite that needs more, the `NUM_ACTOR_RESERVED_TILES` constant in [constants/actors.inc](/constants/actors.inc) needs to be changed, and the reserved tile pointer calculation in `ActorsSetTiles` and per-actor tile number adjustment in `ActorsUpdate` in [code/actors.asm](/code/actors.asm) updated to reflect the new value.

 #### Example